Strategoose/gva_publication/README.md

 would we ever want to run flask from notebook, since this probably depends heavily an the IDE being used? just accept it needs to be run from terminal in virtual environment?

+The CSV should be unrounded or always rounded to a consistent point (better to keep it unrounded so it is easier to pick up when there has been changes to the data processing), and then rounded by the make_table() function.

 ### Other points
 Where possible I have linked to reputable sources to explain ideas or make cases for use of a particular tool/approach.
 This is in order to make the reasoning more convincing and help paint the repo in a wider context.